jamesjiadazhan/dietaryindex/README.md

 4. It can calculate HEI2015, AHEI, DASH, MED, and DII for the NIH-AARP

 This package can also help you calculating these dietary pattern indexes from all other dietary assessments, if you provide the relevant serving sizes for each food/nutrient category.

-All you need to do is to provide the relevant serving sizes for each food/nutrient category in the index.
+- All you need to do is to provide the relevant serving sizes for each food/nutrient category in the index.
+- The excel sheet for the serving size of all dietary indexes is provided: DIETARYINDEX_SERVING_SIZE_CHART_JAMES_ZHAN.xlsx

 The **dietaryindex** package relies on the **dplyr**, **readr**, and **haven** packages.
 Please install them ahead.